CONNECT 2025 | Longevity

 View abstract

-Diet and healthy lifestyle modifications are well established as fundamental contributors to improved health and longevity and are constantly being promoted as essentials to well-being.
-Many individuals have attempted to change their habits to improve their health, but often with limited success.
-In fact, cardiometabolic disease has reached epidemic proportions - with obesity, diabetes, and associated heart and kidney disease dramatically on the rise in Western societies, leading to significant morbidity, socioeconomic burden, and mortality.
+The role of diet and healthy lifestyle modification is well established as a fundamental contributor to improved health and this is constantly being promoted as essential to well-being.
+Many individuals have attempted to change their habits to improve their health, but often have only limited success.
+In fact, cardiometabolic disease has reached epidemic proportions, with obesity, diabetes and associated heart and kidney disease dramatically on the rise in Western societies, leading to significant morbidity, socioeconomic burden, and mortality.

-While groundbreaking new drug therapies such as GLP1 agonists and SGLT2 antagonists have emerged in the last decade as having a significant impact on treatment of cardiometabolic diseases, they do not address the underlying initiator/contributor to cardiometabolic disruption, which has largely been attributed to imbalance in the microbiome.
 The role of the microbiome in health and disease has become a prominent area of research.
-Dysbiosis is observed across a host of chronic diseases, impacting patient well-being and longevity.
-A clear role of microbiome imbalance early in kidney disease has been established, and dysbiosis has been shown to play a critical role not only in patient well-being, but also as a significant contributor to acceleration of CKD to end stage renal disease (ESRD).
+Dysbiosis (imbalance of the microbiome) is observed across a host of chronic diseases, impacting patient well-being.
+A clear role of microbiome imbalance early in kidney disease has been established, and with progression to chronic kidney disease (CKD) dysbiosis has been shown to play a critical role not only in patient well-being, but also as a significant contributor to acceleration of CKD to ends stage renal disease (ESRD).

-Research over the past two decades has demonstrated that pre/probiotic supplements can address dysbiosis in CKD through several modes of action.
-Modulation of the microbiome with pre/probiotic combination supplements is yielding increasing evidence of slowing CKD progression, as well as improving patient well-being, quality-of-life, and longevity.
-Such observations have far-reaching implications – microbiome modulation is considered the next frontier in the prevention and treatment of cardiometabolic diseases.
+Research over the past two decades has demonstrated that pre/probiotic supplements can address dysbiosis in CKD.
+This is achieved through several modes of action: 1. reduction in “leaky gut” (epithelial tight-junction disruption in the large intestine) and prevention of low- level endotoxemia and inflammatory chemo/cytokine elevation in the bloodstream and impact on critical organs; 2. reduction in uremic and cardiovascular toxin production and systemic accumulation, which is achieved both through metabolism of these toxins in the gut and natural “enteric dialysis” via fecal elimination.
+Modulation of the microbiome with pre/probiotic combination supplements is yielding increasing evidence of slowing CKD progression, as well as improvement in patient well-being, and quality-of life.
+Such observations have far-reaching implications – microbiome modulation is considered the next frontier in the prevention and treatment of Chronic Kidney Disease.